yahiakala/routing/docs/migrating/index.md

 ### Navigation Links

 Replace regular HTML links with `NavLink` components.
-Instead of using click handlers and manually managing navigation, configure the path directly on the component:
+Instead of using click handlers and manually managing navigation, configure the path directly on the component (either in code or in the designer):

 ```python